fbpx

 One influencer marketing example that efficiently shows the trust built on a consumer-influencer setup is that of Huawei Philippines

 The brand tapped three tech-savvy social influencers (each with a significant social media following) to help launch a new product.
-With just two product and lifestyle posts each, the brand achieved a 5.9-point lift in ad recall, 3.4-point lift in brand awareness, and 2.5-point lift in action intent in just over a month.
+With just two product and lifestyle posts each, the brand achieved a 5.9-point lift in ad recall, a 3.4-point lift in brand awareness, and a 2.5-point lift in action intent in just over a month.

 The simple truth is that today’s consumers have difficulties trusting traditional ads.
 What they trust are people who share their lifestyles and give them good ideas that help solve their pain points.